kevjose/react-notifier/README.md

 $: npm run start # this will start a development server at http://localhost:3000/
 ```

-Now open the created project in you favorite code editor, and edit `src/App.js` to have
+Now open the created project in your favorite code editor, and edit `src/App.js` to have

 ```javascript
 // src/App.js